nbeversl/fleck-lyrion/readme.md

-# Boulez Theme for Lyrion Media Server (formerly Logitech Media Server)
+# Fleck Theme for Lyrion Media Server (formerly Logitech Media Server)

 This theme provides a minimalist frontend for Lyrion Media Server (formerly Logitech Media Server) with